 Bob has made a public and ongoing full disclosure of all associations and financial relationships, to avoid any possible future accusation of conflict of interests or unethical financial conduct.
-Bob cares deeply about diversity and representation for all and has been working to build a bridge to mainstream adoption for blockchain since mid 2016.
+Bob cares deeply about diversity and representation for all.

-Bob works for Sweetbridge as Community Ambassador, helping to develop the Sweetbridge Protocols as described in the Sweetbridge White Paper.
+Bob works for Sweetbridge as Community Ambassador, helping to develop the Sweetbridge Protocols as described in the Sweetbridge White Papers, and nurturing the Sweetbridge Alliance.
 In his opinion, Sweetbridge is the most important and potentially impactful blockchain project on the planet, aiming to create an overlay economy to rebuild the world’s supply chains.
-They comprise 2/3 of the world’s GDP and touch the lives of over three billion people.
+Supply chains comprise 2/3 of the world’s GDP and touch the lives of over three billion people.

 He was foundational in the creation of the Enterprise Ethereum Alliance, working full-time on that project for ConsenSys from October 2016 to October 2017.
 He co-presented the Technical Roadmap (5:05) at the EEA launch event and served first as Secretary of the Technical Working Group and subsequently as Vice-Chair of the Technical Steering Committee.